 The Amazon is the most biodiverse terrestrial place on the planet.
 This amazing rainforest is home to more species of birds, plants and mammals than anywhere else in the world.
 Around 30% of the world’s species, and 10% of the world’s biodiversity, can be found there.
 The Amazon is also home to hundreds of endemic and endangered plant and animal species.

 With the Amazon River flowing an impressive 6,600km, and containing hundreds of tributaries and smaller streams, it’s no wonder that it’s home to the largest number of freshwater fish species in the world.
 The outstanding biodiversity in the Amazon isn’t only important for the natural ecosystems, it also provides many benefits to us humans.
 The plants and animals here are used for food, research, medicines and textiles.

 Ecotourism is fast becoming one of the most popular types of tourism in the world.
 People are no longer happy with sitting on a beach in the sun all day, they want to get out and explore the natural wonders of this planet.
 The Amazon is one of the best places to do this.
-Although ecotourism in the Amazon is still in its infancy, it is already producing profits of over $11.6 million USD per year.
+Although ecotourism in the Amazon is still young, it’s already producing huge revenues for the local communities.

 This money not only benefits the local economy, but it also educates people on the importance of maintaining the Amazon, and all of the world’s natural spaces.
 The revenue created by ecotourism is injected directly back to the locals, providing jobs, homes and a better quality of living.

-The Amazon cannot be missed on your South America Adventure Bucket-list.
+The Amazon cannot be missed on your South America Adventure bucket-list.
 This magical place will contribute to life experience.
 Are you ready to visit the highlights of the Amazon?
-Chimu Adventures offers amazing tours to the Amazon Rainforest as well as tailor-made packages to South America according to all your wishes.
-Click here for more information about Chimu.
+Chimu Adventures offers amazing tours to the Amazon Rainforest via our Signature South America itineraries.